+i.Skim pricing:

-☐ It uses high prices to o btain a high profit and quick recovery of the e development costs i n the early stages of - - - · F ,8 product"s life before competition intensities. ii.
-Penetration pricing: ☐ Istladsosesæfiltovæstablishormæst pricebactoimærease market share.
-It market which is expected to have a long-life and potential for growth. iii.
-Mixed pricing: ☐ It is a policy which initially uses skim pricing and then, as competition increases, price cutting, sometimes even below cost, to penetrate the market, increases market share and eliminate competition.
+☐ It uses high prices to obtain a high profit and quick recovery of the development costs in the early stages of a product"s life before competition intensities.

+ii.Penetration pricing:

+is also used the establish were the product above to increase market share.
+It market which is expected to have a long-life and potential for growth.

-iv.
-Destructive pricing:
+iii.
+Mixed pricing: